Quantum algorithms applied to satellite mission planning for Earth observation: Introduction

 In general, space mission planning can be a computationally hard problem~\cite{planning_and_replanning} to solve; in large-scale missions, the size of the problem requires a prohibitive amount of computational resources.
 Finding an efficient plan requires the optimization of movement and the re-ordering of tasks to maximize the number of total completed tasks.
 In this work, each task is a request made to the satellite to capture an image of the surface of the Earth, and the aim is to maximize the number of images taken, given a list of all requests and a total available time.
 In this work, the imaging satellites orbit the Earth exactly on the Earth's terminator, which is the line separating Earth's sun-lit areas from the dark ones.
-In 24 hours satellite orbits approximately 15 times around the Earth, which leads to 15 orbits shown schematically in Fig.~\ref{fig:greedy_solution}(a).
-To capture the image, the satellite must continuously aim the camera at the target area for a period of time, known as the acquisition slot.
-Each requested image has an allocated data take opportunity (DTO) window.
-To accomplish a request, the satellite must point in the appropriate direction within this window for the entire period of acquisition.
+In 24 hours, the satellite orbits approximately 15 times around the Earth, which leads to 15 orbits shown schematically in Fig.~\ref{fig:greedy_solution}(a).
+To capture the image, the satellite must continuously aim the camera at the target area for a time known as the acquisition slot.
+Each requested image has an allocated data-take opportunity (DTO) window.
+The satellite must point in the appropriate direction within this window for the entire acquisition period to accomplish a request.
 To aim at an area on Earth, the satellite needs to rotate its camera to point in the desired direction.
-The latter movement introduces a time delay that when added to the acquisition time could limit the overall agility of the satellite in covering multiple areas.
+The latter movement introduces a time delay that, when added to the acquisition time, could limit the overall agility of the satellite in covering multiple areas.
 The efficient satellite mission plan will be able to choose the order of the acquisition requests to maximize the number of completed requests.